 The co-chair of the Oxford University Labour Club has resigned after the club's decision to endorse Israel Apartheid Week.

-- Vacationer refused Airbnb accomodations in London because he is Israeli
+- Vacationer Refused Airbnb in London Because He's Israeli

 Alex Chalmers, the co-chair of the student organization affiliated with the British Labour Party, stated that he did not feel comfortable with the direction the society was moving in, and could no longer defend its actions, according to Oxford's Cherwell student newspaper.